top of page

 The Japanese are known for extreme adventures around the world, and Seiko wanted to provide a watch users could rely on for their lives (NASA astronaut Colonel Pogue, anyone?).
 Fieldmaster watches were taken on numerous North and South Pole adventures, as well as to Mt.
 Everest and other icy peaks of the world; it featured many rugged characteristics – many lifesaving.

-This Seiko Fieldmaster Contra comes on a leather-backed canvas strap, and with two-piece nylon strap, rugged travel case, and springbar tool.
+This Seiko Fieldmaster Contra comes on a leather-backed canvas strap, and with leather strap, rugged travel case, Seiko boxes, Seiko instructions manual, hang tag, and springbar tool.

-• DIAL: Black dial with 3, 6, 9, 12 hour Arabic indices, and correct hands; dial lume shines; compass module is included.
+• DIAL: Black dial with 3, 6, 9, 12 hour Arabic indices, and correct hands; dial lume shines; compass and map meter modules - which were included with the Contra when new - are both included.

-BAND: This 2C21 comes on a leather-backed beige canvas strap; it also comes with a two-piece nylon camo strap.
+BAND: This 2C21 comes on a leather-backed camo canvas strap; it also comes with a brown leather strap - dress-up and activities!

 CROWN: Unsigned Seiko crown.